remmadlog/Data_Analysis_Daily_Fuel_Price_Analysis/README.md

 > [transforming_cleaning_agg_date_brand.R](transforming_cleaning_agg_date_brand.R)
 > [brand_analysis.R](brand_analysis.R)

+> Regarding cleaning, we could do more than we will.
+> We could reduce outliers by searching for gaps or ``wrong`` data, or we could get rid of stations near highways.
+> But since this is a small learning project, we will skip this and be more rough by filtering (price should inbetween 0.7 and 3).

 ## Best Day to Refuel
 To avoid getting a too general average, I decided to track the cheapest day of each week in 2024.
 As a result we get the following table in decreasing order.